DKZ

 DKZ (Korean: 디케이지; formerly Dongkiz; Korean: 동키즈, stylized in all caps) is a South Korean boy band formed and managed by Dongyo Entertainment.
-The group comprises Kyoungyoon, Sehyeon, Mingyu, Jaechan, Jonghyeong, and Giseok, and previously Wondae and Munik until they departed from the group in March 2022 and February 2023, respectively.
+The group comprises Sehyeon, Mingyu, Jaechan, Jonghyeong, and Giseok, and previously Wondae, Munik, and Kyoungyoon, until they departed from the group in March 2022, February and August 2023, respectively.

 History

 2018: Predebut

 The members of Dongkiz—Wondae, Kyoungyoon, Munik, Jaechan, and Jonghyeong—were trainees between one and three years.
 The group was modeled after New Kids on the Block.

 Dongkiz initiated promotional activities in August 2018, which included uploading dance covers onto Dongyo Entertainment's YouTube channel and busking.
 They also performed at the HEC Korea Concert in Thailand and attended the 2018 JOOX Thailand Music Awards.

 On November 21, 2018, the group released a Minneapolis sound-based pre-debut single entitled "Nom".

 2019–2021: Career beginnings

 Originally slated for a February 2019 debut, Dongkiz released their debut single album Dongkiz on the Block on April 24.
 They intended to promote a different song, but ultimately decided on "Nom" to serve as the lead single.
 On July 22, the group released their second single album BlockBuster.
 The title track samples the theme song of the 1984 film Ghostbusters.
 Dedicated to their fans, they released the dance-pop track "Dreaming You" as a digital single on September 11.
 After sustaining a leg injury in midst of practice, in addition to ongoing trauma from a back injury endured prior to his debut, Kyoungyoon paused his activities to recuperate and the group continued promoting as four.
 Dongkiz released their first mini-album Dongky Town and accompanying disco-EDM single "Fever" on November 6.
 They went on to win the "Focus Award (Music)" at the 2019 Asia Artist Awards held at Mỹ Đình National Stadium in Hanoi, Vietnam.
 The group was also invited to perform by the Korean Cultural Center in Turkey on December that year.

 On January 2, 2020, Dongkiz followed up with the funk single "All I Need Is You", marking Kyoungyoon's return to the group.
 The group released the old-school hip hop-dance single "Lupin" on March 15.
 Dongkiz's third single album Ego was released on August 19, 2020.
 On December 30, the group released "It's All Right" on their official social networking sites.
 The song was their first year-end project song which was written, composed, and arranged by all five members of the group.

 Dongkiz's fourth single album Youniverse was released on April 15, 2021.
 It was then followed by the release of their fifth single album Chase Episode 1.
 Ggum with "Crazy Night" as its single on July 1.
 In August that year, Dongkiz was again invited for a K-pop concert in Ankara, Turkey hosted by the Korean Cultural Center, and Dongyo Entertainment announced that Wondae and Munik will be taking hiatus from group activities.
 On December 30, 2021, Kyoungyoon, Jaechan, and Jonghyeong released their second year-end project song, "2021 (Memories)".